 The Fund's main credit risk exposures are from Philippine government and corporate debt securities classified as financial assets at FVTPL.
-The Fund is also exposed to counterparty credit risk on bank deposits, other investments and receivables.
+The Fund is also exposed to counterparty credit risk on deposits in banks and receivables.

 Credit risk is minimized through diversification or by investing in a variety of investments belonging to different sectors or industries.
 The Fund manages credit risk by the selection and approval of counterparties and brokers with stable credit ratings.